CloudLabsAI-Azure/CAF-Secure-Methodology/03-secure-infrastructure-with-azure-firewall-premium.md

 ## Overview:

 Azure Firewall is a cloud-native and intelligent network firewall security service that provides the best-of-breed threat protection for your cloud workloads running in Azure.
-It's a fully stateful, firewall as a service with built-in high availability and unrestricted cloud scalability.
+It's a fully stateful, firewall-as-a-service with built-in high availability and unrestricted cloud scalability.
 It provides both east-west and north-south traffic inspection.

 Azure Firewall Premium is a next-generation firewall with capabilities that are required for highly sensitive and regulated environments.
 It includes the following features: